Summary / Explanation

 Arterial oxygen content (CaO2): This component refers to the oxygen content in arterial blood and is determined by the partial pressure of oxygen (PaO2) in the arterial blood and the oxygen saturation of hemoglobin.
 Ideally, the CaO2 should be measured from the left atrium, where the blood is oxygenated by the lungs before oxygen extraction by the tissues.

 Venous oxygen content (CvO2): CvO2 represents the oxygen content in venous blood, which returns to the heart after oxygen has been delivered to the tissues.
 The difference between CaO2 and CvO2 is a crucial factor in the Fick equation, reflecting the amount of oxygen extracted by the tissues.
-Ideally, the CvO2 should be measured from the pulmonary vein.
+Ideally, the CvO2 should be measured from the pulmonary artery.

 Direct Fick Method